ryanclove/CS211/PA4: Digital Lock Design/README.txt

 pa4.pdf are the project instructions

-estimate.c in src file is most important
+truthtable.c in src file is most important

 Grade: 100/100 (100%)

+Also received 14/16 possible extra credit points